 Read more: can you cook pizza on an aluminum pan?

 What Is Perforated Pizza Pan or Pizza Pan with Holes?

 Perforated pizza pans are also known as pizza pans with holes.
-The pans are often made of aluminum, and the holes allow the heat to cook the pizzas and pies directly.
+These pans are often made of aluminum or stainless steel, and the holes allow the heat to cook the pizzas and pies directly.

 Instead, these pans are perfect for thin-crust pizzas, making them less chewy while retaining the sweet, original pizza taste.